ARTISTS AGAINST SOCIAL MEDIA CENSORSHIP

 - Create a distinction between pornographic images and fine art photography that contains nudity.
-For instance, fine art nude photographs are not obscene, and are have had social value throughout history.
+For instance, fine art nude photographs are not obscene, and have had social value throughout history.
 They may reference other classical works and depict the human form in a way that is interesting and beautiful.

 - Provide a point of contact for users to communicate with and ask questions or express concerns regarding censorship.

 - Cease in labeling women's nipples or pubic hair as "dangerous" or "obscene".
-This and adds to the violence against and degradation of women.
+This adds to the violence against and degradation of women.